VictorioBerra/limnoria-tell/README.md

 ## TODO
 - Add more tests (TDD not required).
 FULL TEST CONVERAGE OF COMMANDS AND EMITTERS REQUIRED!!!
+- Refactor out all of the ORM into its own module.
+Provide a library for the commands.
+Look how ProgVal does it: https://github.com/ProgVal/Limnoria/tree/master/plugins/Todo

 ### Old Use Cases
 - When you PM the bot using !tell, it saves it as a private emit.
 Use Limnoria's channel DB system for this?